Tango on the Thames tangasms, with giros and counter-giros – and accidental ganchos

 It can sometimes feel like my progress in tango is painfully slow.
 I’m ten months in, and what I can actually do in a milonga is still– Well, perhaps with an experienced follower I can now say was still pretty limited.
 The giro is a game-changer.

 But in terms of what I can lead someone of my own level, there is a part of me that thinks ‘Seriously?
 Ten months of hard work and that’s all you’ve got?’
-Teachers, and Steph, and experienced dancer friends, tell me not to worry.
+I’m told I shouldn’t worry.
 Everything is connected to everything.
 Get one thing, and suddenly you’ve gotten half a dozen other things.
-And I believe them on an intellectual level, but that’s not the same as experiencing it.
+And I believe it on an intellectual level, but that’s not the same as experiencing it.

 Tonight, I experienced it twice.
 First, between the giro and counter-giro.
 Sure, my technique needs a tonne of work with either, but the point is absolutely proven that once you have one, the other is a trivial additional step.
 Second, that accidental gancho.
 No, it’s not the most useful of things to be able to do, but the very fact that I can accidentally discover I know how to do something is a very concrete demonstration of that ‘everything is connected to everything else’ principle.
 It makes it very much easier to believe that the pace of learning accelerates.